 The goal of the Andes-Amazon Initiative is to ensure the long-term ecological integrity and climatic function of the Amazon basin.
 Achieving that goal will require that at least 70 percent of historic forest cover remains intact.

-The Andes-Amazon Initiative is dedicated to promoting conservation and sustainable development by working with and supporting NGOs, indigenous organizations, research institutions, governmental agencies and committed private sector partners.
+The Andes-Amazon Initiative is dedicated to promoting conservation and sustainable development by working with and supporting NGOs, Indigenous organizations, research institutions, governmental agencies and committed private sector partners.

-The evolution of the Andes-Amazon Initiative
+The history of the Andes-Amazon Initiative

-- Integrated land use planning and governance in the Andean Amazon, particularly in Peru, Ecuador, and Colombia
+- Integrated land use planning and governance in the Andean Amazon, particularly in Peru, Ecuador, and Colombia.

-- Strategies to reduce or mitigate the impact of infrastructure development
+- Strategies to reduce or mitigate the impact of infrastructure development.

-- The advancement of REDD frameworks to increase the value of standing forest
+- The advancement of REDD frameworks to increase the value of standing forest.

 In recent years, we have also augmented our work by addressing infrastructure development in a few target geographies as a key driver of environmental degradation.

 More work remains, and is more urgent than ever.
 We have much to celebrate too.
 Since inception, we have invested more than $500 million in conservation and supporting strategies, supporting our grantees in successfully bringing over 400 million hectares — or about 65 percent of the original forest cover of the Amazon — under sustainable management.